hallyn/gtdtools/README.md

 1. ~/bin/tick as the script to run each day to view your daily tickler files
 1. ~/bin/project (alias p) as the script to manage projects

-As I find time, I'll add more detailed information below.

 ## Tickler

 A tickler file is machination to help you remember periodic tasks.